angristan/nginx-autoinstall/README.md

 ## Update

-Just re-lauch the script. (you may re-download it if I made changes with the command above)
+Just re-launch the script. (you may re-download it if I made changes with the command above)

 You can install nginx over and over again, to add or remove modules or just to update nginx.